subratpp/subratpp.github.io/_posts/2023-05-01-blog-post-irl.md

 3.Interpretable Models
 ------

-Follwoing are the two main approaches for creating interpretable models:
+Following are the two main approaches for creating interpretable models:

 1. Decision Trees: The nodes of the decision tree determine which path should be taken to reach a particular leaf node.
 Examples of decision trees include Binary Decision Trees, Decision Rules (Non-binary DT), and RuleFit (DT leaf node representation).